Brandcraf06/Adabranium/README.md

 - You can also make Nether Tools, Sword and Armor

-         Nether set is an iron set upgrade that can't burn and floats on lava (Warning : can burn in 1.15.2 version) He can be made with an iron tool/sword/armor with a Nether Brick in a Smithing Table Does exactly the same damage and protects like iron but has a little greater durability and mine as fast as diamond
+         Nether set is an iron set upgrade that can't burn and floats on lava He can be made with an iron tool/sword/armor with a Nether Brick in a Smithing Table Does exactly the same damage and protects like iron but has a little greater durability and mine as fast as diamond